 If the lottery is being run as an incidental lottery then this would be allowed from a lottery/raffle point of view.
 This is not an issue for the Licensing Act 2003.

 - Join in with the conversation: our national and local Facebook groups are a great place to talk to like-minded PTA members

 Do we need to be a charity in order to run a raffle?

 You do not need to be a registered charity to run raffles or lotteries, however they cannot be run for private or commercial gain.
 You will need to set up as a society if you are looking to be registered or licensed as a small society lottery.

 Can children buy (or sell) raffle tickets?

-We've had to postpone our event, can I put back the draw of our raffle?
+We’ve had to postpone our event, can I change the date we draw our raffle?

-If you are registered with your local authority to run a 'small society lottery', then you need to contact them in case they have specific terms and conditions you must adhere to.
-If you put back the date of the draw, it will need to take place as soon as practicably possible.
+If you are registered with your Local Authority to run a small society lottery, then you need to contact them in case they have specific terms and conditions you must adhere to.
+If you change the date of the draw, it will need to take place as soon as practicably possible.
 You must make every attempt to notify those who have purchased tickets in the lottery/raffle of the change to the draw date.
 The notification may be through a number of channels including email, a telephone or text message, your website, a newsletter and your local newspaper.

 Can we sell raffle/tombola tickets for 50p each or three for £1?